jane-ai98/jane-ai98/README.md

 - 👋 Hi, I’m @jane-ai98
 - 👀 I’m interested in data, technical writing
-- 🌱 I’m currently learning business analytics and programming for data science
+- 🌱 I’m currently learning data analytics and programming for data science
 - 💞️ I’m looking to collaborate on any project that involves documentation
-- 📫 How to reach me send me a message janeharry78@gmail.com
+- 📫 How to reach me send me a message owansharry@gmail.com

 <!---
 jane-ai98/jane-ai98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.